The Taxicab Metric

 Using the standard definition of a taxicab parabola (described in ), half of a (horizontally) parallel case of the parabola with focus (0, a) and directrix y = -a is given by

-Restricting the total "height" of the parabola to h and revolving the curve about the y-axis yields an open-top taxicab paraboloid (Figure 2) with volume
+Restricting the total "height" of the parabola to h and revolving the curve about the y-axis yields an open-top taxicab paraboloid (Figure 2) with surface area

-As we would expect based on Figure 2, this is the sum of the volume of a cylinder of radius a and height h - a and half a sphere of radius a.
+As we would expect based on Figure 3, this is the sum of the surface area of a cylinder with radius a and height h - a and half a sphere of radius a.

 b) the hexagonal ellipse, and c) the circular ellipse (a taxicab circle).

 If we consider a taxicab ellipse with major axis length 2a, minor axis length 2b, and s the sum of the distances from a point on the ellipse to the foci, the function

 describes the upper half of an ellipse centered at the origin.
 This function will generally cover the sphere (s = 2a and a = b), hexagon (s = 2a and a > b), and octagon (s > 2a) cases for a taxicab ellipse.
 In Euclidean geometry, there is not a closed form for the surface area an ellipsoid.
 Since a taxicab ellipse is composed of straight lines, this problem is avoided in taxicab geometry.
 The surface area of an taxicab ellipsoidal solid of revolution is